larryle/MQTTBox/docs/keys/readme.txt

 # Optional: if not using default name
 export APPLE_NOTARY_KEYCHAIN_PROFILE=AC_NOTARY

-V. Certificates and Signing (Developer ID Application)
+5. Certificates and Signing (Developer ID Application)
 - In Xcode → Settings/Preferences → Accounts → Select team → Manage Certificates… → "+" to generate "Developer ID Application".
 - Or apply with CSR on Developer website and import to login keychain.
 - This project can auto-discover signing; if explicit specification needed: export CSC_NAME="Circumtec Pty Ltd"  # Certificate display name, without "Developer ID Application:" prefix

-VI.
-Build, Notarization and Staple (DMG output only, no ZIP)
+6. Build, Notarization and Staple (DMG output only, no ZIP)
 - Project configured with electron-builder afterSign hook (scripts/notarize.js), automatically notarizes .app during build.
 - After generating DMG, need to notarize DMG itself once more, then staple:
   1) Build: